COVID-19: Why Nigerians should rely more on 112 short code

 However, tech experts say this is not supposed to be, in a country that has a dedicated emergency number in place.

-In April 2014 the Nigerian communications commission, NCC’s proposal for an emergency number was approved and the federal government, designated a short code, 112 as Nigeria’s emergency number.
+In April 2014 the Nigerian communications commission, NCC’s proposal for an emergency number was approved and the federal government designated 112 as Nigeria’s emergency number.

 It was meant for Nigerians to call in times of emergency or distress to get a swift response from security agencies and other related services